-"I won't get in trouble this time, I promise", the blue-haired young man said, acting as innocently as he could, but his darkenned eye didn't help much.
+"I won't get in trouble this time, I promise", the blue-haired young man said, acting as innocently as he could, but his bruised eye didn't help much.

-"There's also no guarantee that you'll stop behaving like you are doing now, eager to show up on TV!", the lad protested, after moaning when another friend of his, an older girl, short with red hair tied up in two ponytails, pressed an alcohol embebed cotton over a cut in his shoulder.
+"There's also no guarantee that you'll stop behaving like you are doing now, eager to show up on TV!", the lad protested, after moaning when another friend of his, an older, short girl with red hair tied up in two ponytails, pressed an alcohol imbibed cotton over a cut in his shoulder.

 "I've quitted, I've told ya'!", the beaten boy insisted, angry, since no one believed him.

-"Sorry to upset you even more, but once you get in, you stay there forever, they say", an older guy with short orange hair said, dissappointed.
+"Sorry to upset you even more, but once you get in, you stay there forever, they say", an older guy with short orange hair said, disappointed.

 It was getting troublesome to run the orphanage, but luckily, and thanks to Father Alphonse, the soon to become Father Paul –or Father Pauly, as everyone already called him, under his protests- managed to run the orphanage that had hosted him since his early childhood, with his friends' help.
 The worst part came when his friends proved to be more troublesome than what they were worth.
 Like at that very moment.

-Tired of the constant arguing, he rubbed his eyes nerviously before asking for some peace.
+Tired of the constant arguing, he rubbed his eyes nervously before asking for some peace.

-"Can't we behave like grown-ups and stop accussing each other?", he begged in despair.
+"Can't we behave like grown-ups and stop accusing each other?", he begged in despair.
 "What kind of example are we giving the kids here?"

 The older girl smiled at him proudly.
 However, she ended up laughing at his statement.
 "We used to argue with the Idiot back there a lot when you were children, Pauly", Semyl recalled, smiling.
 "We still do!"